THE MAJOR STRENGTHS AND WEAKNESSES OF PREVIOUS APPLICATIONS TO THE FUND

-Chapter 3 of "The Aidspan Guide to Round 5 Applications to the Global Fund" discusses the strengths and weaknesses of applications submitted in Rounds 3 and 4.
-The list provided is based on an extensive analysis by Aidspan of comments made on those applications by the TRP.
+Chapter 3 of “The Aidspan Guide to Round 7 Applications to the Global Fund,” announced above, discusses the strengths and weaknesses of applications submitted in Rounds 3 through 6.
+The list provided is based on an extensive analysis of comments made on those applications by the TRP.

-The main strengths that the TRP has mentioned are as follows:
+The strengths identified most often in the TRP comments were as follows:

-- The proposal was clear and well-documented; the strategy was sound.
+- The proposal was clear, well organised and well-documented; the strategy was sound.

 - There was good involvement of partners (including NGOs and other sectors) in the implementation plan.

-- There was a strong political commitment to implement the project.
+- There was a strong political commitment to implement the programme.

-- The project targeted high-risk groups and vulnerable populations.
+- The programme targeted high-risk groups and vulnerable populations.

-- The proposal demonstrated sustainability - i.e., national budgets were identified to help sustain the activities once Global Fund support terminated.
+- The proposal demonstrated sustainability – i.e., national budgets were identified to help sustain the activities once Global Fund support terminates.

 - The monitoring and evaluation (M&E) plan was solid.